zartosht/kickstart-web3/README.md

 ## Folder structure

-* Ethereum
+* ethereum

 This folder contains all Ethereum-related files like contracts, `compile.js`,  and `deploy.js`.

+* ethereum/build

+This folder will be populated with the compiled version of our Solidity contract after you run [`npm run compile`](#npm-run-compile).

+* ethereum/contracts

+This folder contains latest version of our contracts.

+* test

+This folder contains all tests related to this application, both front-end, and Ethereum.

 ## Commands

-These commands needs to be run one after the other the first time.
+These commands should run one after the other the first time.

 ### npm run compile